Prewar Coop Built 1929 in

 | Full Service Doorman With Elevator

-On the bedroom level, the dreamy master suite with a wall of windows showcasing spectacular river views, has a spacious bedroom area, a partially separated sitting room with a gas fireplace and a fully equipped breakfast bar.
-The over-sized marble master bath is fully renovated with room to spare.
+On the bedroom level, the dreamy primary suite with a wall of windows showcasing spectacular river views, has a spacious bedroom area, a partially separated sitting room with a gas fireplace and a fully equipped breakfast bar.
+The over-sized marble primary bath is fully renovated with room to spare.
 There's an adjacent library/sitting room and two large additional bedrooms, each with private renovated baths.

 There is central AC throughout, high ceilings, enormous closets, and art deco charm galore.
 An ample storage bin transfers with the apartment.